Skip to main content

 You can use a mix of the different filtering types, if needed.

-When you set a filter in Paligo, there are many different types of filter you can use.
-Some are defined by the DocBook standard and some are custom filters that we have created for Paligo.
+In Paligo, there are many different types of filters you can use.
+Some are defined by the DocBook standard and some are custom filters created for Paligo.

-The following table shows the filters you can use:
+The following table shows the filters you can use in Paligo.

 Filter attribute